Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-In case future measurements provide constraints on $k_2$, the measurement requirement for $h_2$ and/or $l_2$ could be significantly relaxed.
-Therefore, we present PDFs of displacement tidal Love numbers associated with the core- and shell-dominated tidal dissipation assuming additional constraints on the amplitude and phase lag of $k_2$ (Figure~\ref{fig:k2andphasetwocases} panels (g)-(j)).
+In case future measurements provide constraints on $k_2$, the measurement requirement for $h_2$ and/or $l_2$ could be relaxed.
+We present PDFs of displacement tidal Love numbers associated with the core- and shell-dominated tidal dissipation assuming constraints on the amplitude and phase lag of $k_2$ (Figure~\ref{fig:k2andphasetwocases} panels (g)--(j)).
 If the real and imaginary parts of $k_2$ are measured within 0.002, the accuracies required to measure the maximum radial deformations to obtain 1-$\sigma$ and 2-$\sigma$ confidence levels relax to 134~cm and 82~cm, respectively.
 In that case, the upper bounds of the uncertainty required for the horizontal deformations are 61~cm and 36~cm, respectively.
-The accuracies required for the phase lags of $h_2$ or $l_2$ are both equal to 21$^\circ$ and 16$^\circ$, for confidence levels of 1-$\sigma$ and 2-$\sigma$, respectively.
+In this case, the accuracies required for the phase lags of $h_2$ and $l_2$ are equal to 21$^\circ$ and 16$^\circ$ for confidence levels of 1-$\sigma$ and 2-$\sigma$, respectively.